yjliu212/Basin-wide_rock_physics/README.md

 Notes:

-All the .py files are functions that will be called by the Jupyter notebook: RPT_Yetic_1.ipynb
+All the .py files are python functions that will be called in the Jupyter notebook: RPT_Yetic_1.ipynb

-.txt files are the input files.
+All .txt files are the input files.